How to build a community for your product?

 Take a look at it in the photo below, or check it out live at biscuitpeople.com:

-Very simple, end users have to have an account to post, you can open a question or answer a question.
-People who opened a question can close the question and select one answer to be shown as the accepted answer, which is shown after the question.
 There is a feed of new questions as well as resolved ones.
-And the best feature in my opinion – on the right side of the section, there is a list of seven most active users, it’s calculated depending on the number of questions and answers they have given.
+And the best feature, in my opinion – on the right side of the section is a list of the seven most active users, depending on the number of questions and answers they have given.
 So just with a glance at questions, you know who is most active in the community.
 It’s not feature-rich, to be honest, but it gets the job done.

 So, what’s the point of this wall of text?
-Communities are good for your product, people like to talk about what they know.
-It isn’t easy to implement since it takes time to build a community, but once you get there, it will all be worth it.
+To present you the best ways of building a community for your product.
+People like to talk about what they know.
+It isn’t easy to implement since it takes time to know how to build a community for your product, but it will all be worth it once you get there.

 How do you build a community for your product?
 Write to us at firstname.lastname@example.org.